bajpaisatvic/ToDo-List/README.md

 ## Usage
 1. Enter a task in the input field.
 2. Click the `Add` button to add the task.
-3. Click on a task to mark it as completed (strikethrough effect).
-4. Click the `Delete` button to remove a task.
+3. Click the `Delete` button to remove a task.

 ## Screenshots
 ![ToDo List Screenshot](images/screenshot.png)

-## Contributing
-Feel free to fork this project and submit pull requests if you'd like to contribute or enhance the application.

-## License
-This project is licensed under the MIT License.

----

-Enjoy using the ToDo List App!